- Complete the online application.

 - A 300-500 word Personal Statement regarding your current goals, plans for your professional career, and reasons for selecting a field of study.
 This can be uploaded when applying online.

 - The general section of the Graduate Record Examination (GRE) is required.
 GRE scores must be submitted via ETS in order to be official.
 At this time the subject section of the Graduate Record Examination is not required, however if time permits we do suggest that you take this exam.
+Please be aware that we are only able to accept offical copies of your GRE from ETS.

 - Official Test of English as a Foreign Language (TOEFL) score report.
 A minimum score of 600 on the paper test, 250 on the computer test, or 100 on the internet based test is required.
 We will also accept the IELTS (International English Language Testing System) score report.
 A minimum of 7 is required for this exam.